 There are a few more things you’ll want to take care of in the days after you trade your car in.
 The most important is calling your auto insurance company to cancel your old car policy and ensure that insurance is in place for your new vehicle.
-Don't automatically assume that the same coverages and limits you had on your old car are appropriate for the new one.
+Don't automatically assume that the same coverage and limits you had on your old car are appropriate for the new one.

 Trading in your car for a new vehicle is a no-fuss way to dispose of your old car, but it’s not the only way to unload it.
-If you want more cash than the trade-in value the dealership offers you, consider one of these other ways get rid of your car.
+If you want more cash than the trade-in value the dealership offers you, consider one of these other ways to get rid of your car.

 Other Car Dealers

 If one dealer can’t give you the trade-in value you want, perhaps another can.
 If your vehicle is in good shape, has a collision-free history, and doesn’t have many miles on its odometer, then selling it to a franchised dealer from its own brand might get you a better estimate.
 For example, try to sell your three-year-old Hyundai to a Hyundai dealer, because they can resell it as a certified pre-owned (CPO) car, while a different brand’s dealer cannot.